k2view-academy/K2View-Academy/articles/04_fabric_studio/30_build_web_apps.md

 1. In the Explorer View, go to the *NPM SCRIPTS* section, which appears below the *Project* section.
 2. Expand the entry with the app name.
 3. Hover over the **install** command action and click on the arrow on the right; alternatively, right-click on this command and then click on Run from the open menu.
-4. Similarly, click on **start** command action, which would start the live preview watcher.
+4. Similarly, click on the **start** command action, which would start the live preview watcher.

 ![](images/web/30_npm.png)